lNektosl/H.N.G/README.md

 - Data management inside real-time environments

 - Scalable and maintainable architecture in Unity

-Originally started as a gameplay prototype, the project evolved into a sandbox for experimenting with structured logic and system design patterns.

-# Project Purpose

-This project serves as:

-- A testing ground for gameplay systems

-- An experimentation environment for algorithms in real-time simulation

-- A practice platform for structured C# architecture inside Unity

-- A sandbox for designing interacting modular components

-Rather than focusing purely on visuals, the emphasis is on internal logic, scalability, and maintainability.

 # Core Technical Focus
 1. System Architecture